kvutien/Tutorial-No_code-No_maths-Learn_GenAI/README.md

 - the run button starts the magic part of the neural network.
 It uses the TensorFlow library to train the neural network.
 You can pause and restart the training.
 *Our machine learns by playing a guessing game.
 It gets clues (connection weights) and tries to guess if the answer is "blue" or "red".
 If it guesses wrong, it learns from its mistakes and adjusts its guesses next time.
 This "learning" happens by changing the connection weights between its brain cells.
 The more it practices, the better it gets at guessing correctly!*
 - the step button does the training step-by-step.

-5.	see the loss function and discrimination:
+**5.	see the loss function and discrimination**:
 ![Loss function](./images/00b-loss_function.png)

 Additional note:

 -	In our artificial brain, stronger connections are thicker.
 We can shrink this brain by removing weak connections, like unimportant shortcuts, without losing much information.
 This is how we make big language models smaller and faster!
-In jargon, they call this process LoRA (Low Rank Adaptation)
+In jargon, they call this process LoRA (Low Rank Adaptation).

 Now let's start the exercises.

 ### 1.1	Simplest discrimination